majuss/ecoevolpara/latest/docs/source/Seafile.rst

 On the Client site there are 2 major branches.
 First of all there is Harriet, who synces the home directories through the seaf-cli client which runs individually for every user on Harriet.
 On the normal clients every user can simply use the gui client or he can setup the cli client if desired.

 The domain of the seafile server is :code:`svalbard.biologie.hu-berlin.de`.
-It's only available inside of the HU-network.
-This means to download and upload files from our cloud you need to have a working `VPN connection <http://ecoevolpara.readthedocs.io/en/latest/vpn.html>`_ when you're located outside the HU.
+It's now available even outside of the HU-network, you don't need to use the VPN anymore.

 Setting up a client